adrnc/interfaktiv/README.md

 # interFaktiv
-is an [interactive website](https://interfaktiv.acdn.dev/) made for learning.
+is an [interactive website](https://interfaktiv.acdn.dev/) made for learning!
 It is only available in German, however.